hulinxiang/Android-Software/items/report.md

       * For the (part), the data ... (characteristics) ...

 2. *B+ Tree*
+   * *Objective: used for storing user, post, and remark data locally for efficient searching, insertion, deletion, and update operations.
-   * *Objective: used for storing user and post data locally for efficient searching, insertion, deletion, and update operations.*
+   * used for storing user and post data locally for efficient searching, insertion, deletion, and update operations.*
    * *Code Locations:*
         * *BPlusTree class: defines the structure and operations of the B+ Tree, including insert, remove, query, and range query methods.
 It is implemented in the `BPlusTree.java` file.*
         * *BPlusTreeManagerUser class: manages the user data stored in the B+ Tree.
 It provides methods to get the tree instance and retrieve user data by user ID.
 Defined in the `BPlusTreeManagerUser.java` file.*